 Copyright © 2018 Anthony W. Eichenlaub.

-Anthony W. Eichenlaub is the author of short stories appearing in Asymmetry Fiction and the anthologies A Punk Rock Future and Fell Beasts and Fair.
-He has two novels in the Metal and Men series, depicting a world ruined by technology, neglect, and climate change.
-In his spare time he enjoys macro photography and gardening in Minnesota.
+Anthony W. Eichenlaub is the author of short stories featured in Curious Fictions and the anthologies A Punk Rock Future and Fell Beasts and Fair.
+His science fiction novels aim for the lofty goal of "serious ideas, absurdly fun," and vary from the Minnesotan technothriller Grandfather Anonymous to the planet-crashing adventure Of a Strange World Made.
+In his spare time he enjoys woodworking, landscaping, and macro photography.